Filk/Arduino-Lessons/README.txt

 Show and tell: Robotic gamelan at Casa da Música and OrCA

 Lesson 6.
-Explain: Pressor sensors, Relays, capacitive sensing and Mosfets
+Explain: Pressor sensors, Relays, capacitive sensing, Mosfets and datasheets
 Make: control a bunch of light bulbs and house appliances using a ultrasound sensor Show and tell: Rui Penha SONAE